 It’s not as technical as it might seem.
 If you follow these steps in order, you’ll have a fully functioning store ready to accept orders sooner than you think.

-Note: If you already have a WordPress site, skip ahead to Step 2.
+Note: If you already have WordPress installed, skip ahead to Step 3.

 ⚡ The Expert WordPress Store Stack